alphagov/govuk-frontend/docs/contributing/github-actions.md

 ## Using environments

-Avoid skipping steps and instead echo out destructive commands that would have been run.
+Avoid skipping steps with destructive commands and instead output them to the logs using `echo`.

 Bad: